rust-lang/rfcs/text/0000-rand-core.md

 [guide-level-explanation]: #guide-level-explanation

 For now, most end users should continue using the `rand` crate, and should not need to depend on `rand-core` directly.
-On the other, some of the traits concerned, such as `Rng` and `SeedableRng`, will be of interest to end users and will be documented appropriately.
+On the other hand, some of the traits concerned, such as `Rng` and `SeedableRng`, will be of interest to end users and will be documented appropriately.